Bilal-Ramadan/5T-OTA/README.md

 Application:
 General purpose OTA.

-The Design using Analog designers toolbox (ADT) and open & closed-loop simulations on Xschem.
+The Design using Analog designer's toolbox (ADT) and open & closed-loop simulations on Xschem.